MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     ![A screenshot](media/ad2424ad5ab75881bffc7ef27b633f1c.jpg)

-1. In the Label 1 field, enter text to describe the information you’ll track in the first field in the Internet Information window.
+1. In the Label 1 field, enter text to describe the information you'll track in the first field in the Internet Information window.

 2. Repeat step 2 for the remaining labels.